 Safety guard devices can be applied to industrial shelving and racking systems to prevent forklift impacts from damage.
 Electric forklift collisions can cause dents or scratches that can reduce the system’s structural integrity or leave rack components vulnerable to corrosion.

 A warehouse guardrail safety system provides a cost-effective way to prevent forklift collisions from damaging racking, machinery, and inventory and keep workers safe in mezzanine and open office areas.

-The warehouse safety rail system from SRS-i is crafted from heavy-duty steel and is covered in a high-visibility yellow powder coating.
+The warehouse safety rail system from Shelving + Rack Systems is crafted from heavy-duty steel and is covered in a high-visibility yellow powder coating.
 Each component has been tested for impact resistance up to 10,000 lbs. at 4 mph.

 All Drivers and Warehouse Personnel Require PPE

 All workers should wear Personal Protective Equipment (PPE) items such as hard hats, ear and eye protection, and hi-vis jackets at all times.
 This reduces the potential risks associated with working close to a forklift, order picker, or pump truck.

 High-visibility clothing is recommended in the warehouse environment as it helps to increase a driver’s visibility to other workers and forklift operators.
 This is especially important when working in low-light areas.

 Adding a forklift warning light to forklift trucks can also be helpful while traveling narrow aisles in low-light areas.
 The LED DC12-80V, 18W blue safety spotlight from Shelving + Rack Systems, is a forklift warning light that provides maximum visibility and safety.
 With 800 lumens of brightness generated from two LED lights, it can easily be mounted on the rear side of any forklift.